MicrosoftDocs/windows-dev-docs/hub/apps/winui/index.md

 ## WinUI resources

-**GitHub**: The WinUI libraries are hosted on GitHub (in the [WinUI repo](https://github.com/microsoft/microsoft-ui-xaml)) where you can file feature requests or bugs, interact with the WinUI team, and view the WinUI [roadmap](https://github.com/microsoft/microsoft-ui-xaml/blob/master/docs/roadmap.md).
+**GitHub**: The WinUI libraries are hosted on GitHub (in the [WinUI repo](https://github.com/microsoft/microsoft-ui-xaml)) where you can file feature requests or bugs, and interact with the WinUI team.

 **Website**: The [WinUI website](https://aka.ms/winui) has product comparisons, explains the various advantages of WinUI, and provides ways to stay engaged with the product and the product team.